patrick-fs/fs-react-redux-sentry/README.md

 You can try out the Search Hacker News app [here](http://fs-redux-sentry.s3-website-us-east-1.amazonaws.com/) or you can clone this repo and `npm install` then `npm run start`.
 The code is built with [Create React App](https://github.com/facebook/create-react-app).

 ### Setup
+First, copy the file `.env_sample` to `.env`.
+You will need to fill in those values to set up Sentry and FullStory correctly.

 You’ll need a [FullStory account](https://www.fullstory.com/pricing/) and a [Sentry account](https://sentry.io/signup/).
 Sentry and FullStory should be initialized as soon as possible during your application load up.
 In Search Hacker News, `initSentry` and `FullStory.init` are called before the [`App`](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/components/App.js) component is loaded in [src/index.js](https://github.com/patrick-fs/fs-react-redux-sentry/blob/master/src/index.js).

 ```JSX